 Which lenders apply a DTI ratio limit?

 - Non-bank lenders: Non-Australian Deposit-taking Institutions (ADIs) do not always apply DTI limits, because they are unregulated by the Australian Prudential Regulation Authority (APRA).
 However, they will often take DTI ratio limits into consideration when assessing loans.
 Our Home Loan Experts have all the tools regarding our large panel of lenders.

 - Commonwealth Bank: They monitor applications with a DTI higher than 4.5, while applications that are 7 DTI or higher need to be manually approved by their credit department.

-- National Australia Bank: Their DTI ratio cap is 9 for all home loan applications and their Loan to Income ratio (LTI) cap is 7.
+- National Australia Bank: Their DTI ratio cap is 8 for all home loan applications.

 - Other lenders: Other major and smaller banks and lenders set their own DTI ratio benchmarks, and are broadly in line with major banks.

 Call us on 1300 889 743 or fill in our free enquiry formto find out more about your DTI.